 While top-down networks shape neural activity in the ascending auditory pathway, and guide perceptual learning, the specific pathways and connections involved remain unknown.
 We are leveraging intersectional viral approaches and confocal microscopy to establish the top-down inputs to the gerbil auditory system with the goal of identifying layer and cell-type specific targets.
 We also use these same approaches, along with in vivo single unit recordings, to explore the contribution of subcortical auditory structures, like the inferior colliculus, to learning-related cortical plasticity.

 Neuromodulatory mechanisms of perceptual learning

 A substantial body of literature indicates that neuromodulators, such as acetylcholine, noradrenaline, and dopamine, are involved in associative learning and cortical plasticity.
 While many of these same neuromodulatory systems are also likely to play an active role in perceptual learning, many details remain uncertain, including the specific neuromodulators involved, their sites of action, and how different modulatory systems work synergistically to enable training-based improvements in cortical and perceptual sensitivity.
-To address these issues, we are using targeted pharmacological manipulations to determine whether the activation or blockade of specific receptor subtypes facilitates or attenuates perceptual improvement.
+To address these issues, we are using fiber photometry and novel genetically-encoded biosensors to establish the temporal dynamics of neuromodulator release during perceptual learning.
+We are also using targeted pharmacological manipulations to determine whether the activation or blockade of specific receptor subtypes facilitates or attenuates learning.